htcskhtc/my-250319_web/README.md

   - Data Labels plugin for enhanced data point labeling
   - Annotation plugin for chart annotations
 - Browser sessionStorage for maintaining authentication state

+## Troubleshooting

+- If the Excel files fail to load, check that they're properly formatted with the required columns
+- Make sure SchoolPowerBIData.xlsx and userDB.xlsx are in the same directory as the HTML file
+- If authentication fails, the application will fall back to default credentials
+- For visualization issues, check browser console for error messages

 ## Future Development